DanjelPiDev/UE5_ModularLightSystem/README.md

 Located under
 `Content/MLS/Blueprints/Components/`

-> ⚠️ A full documentation will be created later.
+> ⚠️ A part of the Documentation is available here [Wiki](https://github.com/NullPointerExcy/UE5_ModularLightSystem/wiki).
 Feel free to explore and try it out already, it's designed to be modular and intuitive!

 ---